 Growing up in a home where an adult is struggling with addiction can make life quite difficult, unpredictable and confusing for a child.
 When they witness unusual behavior, fights and arguments, or crying and yelling without any explanation, children can feel guilt and shame, believe that the substance abuse is their own fault, or even feel abandoned due to the emotional unavailability of their parents.
 If you want to make this situation less confusing and painful for your children, you need to talk to them about addiction, as well as their own thoughts and feelings.
+Even if you have two children that spend a lot of time together in their best all terrain double stroller, you need to speak to them individually so that they can understand in their own way.
 Here are some points to consider when opening up a conversation:

 Take their age into consideration

 Addiction is always a hard topic to discuss and an even more difficult concept to understand, which is why it is vital to consider a child’s age, as well as their cognitive abilities to understand such a complex topic, when talking to them about a family member’s addiction problem.
 For young children, it would be a good idea to refer them to a situation when they wanted something so badly and insisted on it, even though you explained that it is bad or potentially harmful for them.
 Compare that situation with their family member who is struggling with alcohol addiction or substance abuse, and tell them that sometimes adults aren’t able to control themselves, just like children.
 When it comes to tweens and teens, feel free to give them as much information as they are interested in, but be careful not to be too confusing.
 Avoid sugarcoating the situation and giving them a lecture about how substance abuse is wrong and they should never do it.
 Instead, try to stick to the facts that are relevant for your current situation and be transparent by telling them that their family member is ill due to substance addiction.